Former First Lady Eleanor Roosevelt's Val-kill Furniture Brand Reborn in Macon

 Macon has a long history of being a place where some very famous people (like Little Richard) and brands known worldwide (like Delta Air Lines) were born.
 Macon is now also a place where historically significant brands are brought back to life.

-Ric Geyer has recently begun crafting furniture under the Val-kill Furniture brand, a brand that was originally founded by former First Lady Eleanor Roosevelt.
+Ric Geyer has recently begun crafting furniture under the Val-Kill Furniture brand, a brand that was originally founded by former First Lady Eleanor Roosevelt.

 Many in Macon know Geyer through Triangle Arts Macon, a four acre arts complex in the historic industrial district of Macon that combines large scale graffiti artwork, artist galleries, and unique event venues that attracts creatives from all walks of life and from around the world.